12 Jun The 12 Best Strength Training Books Ever Written

-If you are a science nerd, as I am, you’ll likely enjoy the deep science presented in the book.
+If you’re a science nerd or a clinical strength coach, you’ll enjoy the deep science presented in the book.

-As massive as the book it, it’s actually broken up into nice readable segments.
+As massive as the book is, it’s actually broken up into nice readable segments.

 Without question, this is definitely the most comprehensive book on this list, but it’s more theory and science than practical application, at least compared to other books on the list.

-The research is overwhelming and the depth in all areas of strength (speed strength, strength speed, maximal strength, explosive strength, hypertrophy) is absolutely mind-blowing.
+The research is overwhelming (outdated though) and the depth in all areas of strength (speed strength, strength speed, maximal strength, explosive strength, hypertrophy) is mind-blowing.

-If you read this and understand it, you’ll have an in-depth understanding of the mechanisms of strength, performance, and even hypertrophy training.
+If you read this and understand some of the concepts, you’ll have an in-depth understanding of the mechanisms of strength, performance, and even hypertrophy training.

 Do not expect to read the book quickly.
 This is a book you sit and read in small parts over a long time (as I still do to this day).

-Take your time with it, digest the material, and refer back to it.
+Take your time with it, digest it, and refer back to it.

-This is the “deepest dive” in strength training you man ever read.
+This is the “deepest dive” in strength training you may ever read.